Assessing the environmental impacts of UK supply chains

 It's hard to manage what you don't measure.
 Our goal is to gain a comprehensive understanding of the nature and extent of the impacts caused by consumption.
 We seek to identify where and how these effects are occurring so that we can understand the case for action, monitor our progress, and use this information to effectively target solutions.
 Our work includes the following:

-The Global Environmental Impacts of consumption (GEIC) indicator development (2018 – 2025)
+The Global Environmental Impacts of consumption (GEIC) indicator development (2018 – ongoing)

-The GEIC indicator is one of our long-term projects which was developed in collaboration with Route2 (2018-19) and the Stockholm Environment Institute (2020-21).
-In October 2021, the indicator was released as a UK experimental statistic and a globally relevant dashboard, and in 2022, it was included as a component indicator under Target 16 of the CBD’s Kunming-Montreal Global Biodiversity Framework.
-Updates for the indicator occur annually, and development work is planned to continue until at least 2025.
+The GEIC indicator is a long-term project, developed in collaboration with Route2 (2018-19) and the Stockholm Environment Institute (since 2020).
+It provides data on the biodiversity loss, water use and deforestation associated with a country/territory’s consumption.
+Since October 2021, the indicator is released annually as a UK Official Statistic and a globally relevant dashboard.
+Updates for the indicator occur annually, and development work is planned to continue until at least 2030.

 JNCC Report 743: Understanding the Global Environmental Footprint and Impacts of Welsh Consumption (2023)